Code-Institute-Submissions/SpookySpool/README.md

 * [MongoDB](https://docs.mongodb.com/) - Used to host the database along with retrieve data, save edits, deletions and inserts.
 * [Git](https://git-scm.com/) - Used for version control and tracking changes to the code whilst in development.
 * [Google Fonts](https://fonts.google.com/) - Used for website fonts [Cinzel](https://fonts.google.com/specimen/cinzel) for headings and [Montserrat](https://fonts.google.com/specimen/Montserrat) for content text.
-* [Font Awesome](https://fo*ntawesome.com/) - This library provided the Icons used across the site.
+* [Font Awesome](https://fontawesome.com/) - This library provided the Icons used across the site.
-* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for finding bugs and testing resposive design.
+* [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - Key for finding bugs and testing responsive design.
 * [Autoprefixer](https://autoprefixer.github.io/) - Used to prefix the css, allowing it to work across different browsers.

 ## Testing
-Spooky Spool's testing can be split into four catagories:
+Spooky Spool's testing can be split into four categories:
 * Database CRUD operations.
 * User validation.
 * DOM Manipulation.
-* Resposive Design.
+* Responsive Design.

 ### Database CRUD Operations: